Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 ## Common Github
-👩‍💻 We currently working on our Project phase 02
+👩‍💻 We are currently working on our Project phase 02

-🧠 We currently learning applied data science at HSLU Lucerne
+🧠 We are currently learning applied data science at HSLU Lucerne

 🤔 We are always looking for help with debugging